-Companies should identify and assess risks on the circumstances of extraction, trading, handling and export of minerals, in accordance with the results of red flag review (step 5.2.1)
+Companies should identify and assess risks on the circumstances of extracting, trading, processing and exporting minerals, in accordance with the results of red flag review (step 5.2.1)

 I. Upstream companies

 5.2.1 Companies should conduct red flag review, and identify the scope of the risk assessment of the mineral supply chain based on the results of red flag review.